IBM/c2c/docs/bestpractices.md

 as per above, will be observed.

-For alternate Storage paths you can mount the volume at a lower level but you must know how many paths will be included.
+For alternate Storage paths you can mount the volume at a lower level, but you must know how many paths will be included.
 This can be determined by looking at the `new0.cfg` file after a generate settings run.